 Unlike some other areas of law, including business litigation, probate and trust litigation is almost always entirely unexpected.
 In other areas, disputes often simmer for years before they become legal claims.
 Sometimes, that happens in probate matters as well.
 But typically, such litigation begins when heirs discover unanticipated changes in the will or trust created by a deceased friend or family member.
 While resolving the matter amicably without filing a lawsuit is always preferable, tight deadlines under probate and trust law may require the help of an expert probate & trust litigation attorney to preserve your rights.

-An aggressive Glendale probate and trust litigation attorney, like Silvio Nardoni, knows how to protect your interests in these instances.
+An aggressive Pasadena probate and trust litigation attorney, like Silvio Nardoni, knows how to protect your interests in these instances.
 Your legal team quickly analyzes the situation.
 Then, we take prompt and sustained action to execute the plan we’ve developed.
 During it all, we look for lasting solutions that bring as much closure as possible.

 What are the Ways to Contest a Will?